 Regardless of how it happens, the positive mental health effects of exposure to natural sites are real.
 Here are just some of the benefits you can get from reconnecting with our natural heritage:

 Previously, this was thought to be slow or nonexistent in fully developed adults.
 Now, it’s understood that neurogenesis continues throughout life.
-Reducing stress and offering sufficient stimulation and challenges seem to be crucial to neurogenesis, and being in nature can offer plenty of opportunities for both.
+Reducing stress and offering sufficient stimulation and challenges seem crucial to neurogenesis, and being in nature can offer plenty of opportunities for both.

 Reduced depression, trauma, and anxiety symptoms

 Nature exposure has been extensively studied to reduce depression, trauma, and anxiety symptoms.
 These conditions have their disorders and contribute to other mental health conditions, particularly substance use disorder (SUD).